kapplan/ARIMA/README.md

 - Forecasting for the next 5 months of 2024, the model predicts inflation rates ranging from 3.29% in March to 1.89% in July, highlighting a **decreasing trend in inflation.**
 - Mean residual of **0.0512** suggests a **slight overestimation bias.**
 - **The model appears to fit the data, capturing key trends and seasonal patterns in Poland's inflation rates.
-However, exploring alternative models or transformations could further enhance the model's predictive power.**
+However, exploring alternative models (such as SARIMAX, deep learning algorithms such as CNN) or transformations could further enhance the model's predictive power.**

 ### Key Features